Tesla, Man of Style

 November 20, 2009

-Nikola Tesla remains to this day a man of mystery.
-His inventions and scientific achievements are once again being rediscovered, and he has become an inspiration for artists all over the world: from film-makers to writers, journalists and painters.
-However, little is known about his fashion sense, so describing his style is extremely difficult.
-In an attempt to discover “Tesla style” we sought help from Milica Kesler, an archivist at the Museum of Nikola Tesla in Belgrade.
-This is what she said for “Ona” magazine:
+To this day, Nikola Tesla remains a man of mystery.
+His inventions and scientific achievements are being rediscovered, and he has become an inspiration for artists all over the world: from filmmakers to writers, journalists and painters.
+However, little is known about his fashion sense and therefore, describing his style is extremely difficult.
+In an attempt to discover the “Tesla style,” we sought help from Milica Kesler, an archivist at the Museum of Nikola Tesla in Belgrade.
+This is what she said for Ona magazine:

-“From looking at the photos, it is obvious that Tesla did pay a lot of attention to his appearance, yet at the same time one cannot help but have the impression that he had his own style and did not care much for contemporary fashion trends.
-Examining what was saved from the contents of his wardrobe he was obviously very fond of hats.
-Here in the Museum we have a large collection of his hats: top hats, bowlers, straw hats – he wore them all on different occasions.
+“From looking at the photos, it is obvious that Tesla paid much attention to his appearance, yet at the same time one cannot help but have the impression that he had his own style and cared little for contemporary fashion trends.
+Scrutinizing what was saved from the contents of his wardrobe, he was obviously very fond of headwear.
+Here in the Museum we have a large collection of his hats: top hats, bowlers, and straw hats – he wore them on different occasions.
 He also liked to wear suits, silk and cotton shirts, and ties of all colors.
-On more formal occasions he wore bow ties.
-His dress was typical of late 19th century Europe.
-Tesla tended to be a minimalist.
-He did not like ornamentation; he never wore jewelry, so the impression is that he did not aspire to present himself as glamorous.
+He wore bow ties on more formal occasions.
+His style was typical of the late 19th century Europe.
+What’s more, Tesla tended to be a minimalist.
+He disliked ornamentation and he never wore jewelry, so the impression is that he had little aspiration of presenting himself as glamorous.
 His cufflinks and collar buttons were very discreet.
 Importance was given to the fine fabrics from which his garments were made.”

 Personal Tailor

 Tesla had his own personal tailor.
 Most of his suits were made by James W. Bell, Son & Co.
-Some of his suit labels still bear the production date and his name: Tesla.
+Some of his suit labels still bear the date of make and his name: Tesla.

 The Museum contains 439 textile or leather personal garments belonging to Nikola Tesla.
-Most of this collection is made up of ties—75 of them—mainly silk, with incredible colors and designs: from dark with stripes, to purple or green with beige flowers, or polka dots.
-Also in the collection are 72 pairs of socks: summer socks, winter socks, woolen, silk, brown, black, purple; as well as many shirts and night-shirts, with soft and hard wire-collars that were placed under the shirt collar.
+Most of this collection is made up of ties – 75 of them – mainly silk, with incredible colors and designs: from dark ones with stripes, to purple or green ties with beige flowers or polka dots.
+The collection also contains 72 pairs of socks: summer socks, winter socks, woolen, silk, brown, black, purple; as well as many shirts and night-shirts, with soft and hard wire-collars that were placed under the shirt collar.

 Embroidered Initials

 Interestingly, every single one of Tesla’s garments bore his initials.
-He lived in hotels, and the hotel bills that are kept in the museum indicate that his clothes were washed by the hotel laundry services.
-This was why he wrote initials even on his socks.
+He lived in hotels, and the hotel bills that are kept in the Museum indicate that his clothes were washed by the hotel laundry services.
+This was why he even his socks bore his initials.
 The Museum in Belgrade is trying to preserve Tesla’s garments in special conditions.
 Every year a few of the garments are attended to by conservation experts.
-Due to huge public interest, there is a plan to exhibit some of them.
+Furthermore, due to huge public interest, there is a plan to exhibit some of them.

-Tesla was very intriguing and interesting to journalists.
-Many magazines portrayed Tesla’s likeness.
-It is worthwhile mentioning his only visit to Belgrade, on June 2, 1892, and the impact he made.
-“Branik” magazine (June 9, 1892) writes: “Tesla is a handsome gentleman, dark-haired, with a small, thin mustache, high forehead, bright, young-looking, very pleasant and likeable, his mild grin attracts a person, you immediately like him.”
-Sava Kosanovic, Tesla’s nephew, met him on one occasion in 1926 at the Pennsylvania Hotel in New York.
+Tesla was very intriguing and interesting for journalists and many magazines portrayed Tesla’s likeness.
+It is worthwhile mentioning his only visit to Belgrade on June 2, 1892, and the impact he made.
+Branik magazine (June 9, 1892) wrote: “Tesla is a handsome gentleman, dark-haired, with a small, thin mustache, a high forehead, bright, young-looking, very pleasant and likeable, his mild grin is quite attractive, and he is immediately liked.”
+Sava Kosanović, Tesla’s nephew, met him on one occasion in 1926 at the Pennsylvania Hotel in New York.
 Tesla was 70, and Sava wrote in his memoirs: “…Tesla is punctual.
-He appeared exactly at seven, maybe just a minute later.
-You notice him from a distance.
-He is taller than others.
-An incredibly elegant, noble gentleman, in a jacket and bowler hat, gloves and a thin walking stick.
-Gallant, smart, but not rigid.
-Standing straight, slender, without a trace of his age.
+He appeared at 7 sharp, perhaps a mere minute later.
+One could see him from a distance as he was taller than the other people around him.
+An incredibly elegant, noble gentleman in a jacket and bowler hat, gloves and a thin walking stick: gallant, smart, but not rigid.
+Standing straight, slender, without a trace of his real age.
 His head is bony and resembles a marble statue.
 His nose is long, straight, refined.
 His lips are thin, tightened; his forehead is high, enhancing his eyes.
 Oh, the eyes!
-Once you see them, you never forget them.
-A very, very calm look, but simultaneously so deep and penetrating; it is as if he is looking at your soul.
+Once you see them, you can never forget them.
+A very, very calm look, but simultaneously so deep and penetrating; it is as if he is looking into your soul.
 A look of mercy and gloom.“

 Tesla and Fashion

 Q: Tesla was a man of style.
-His looks resembled those of an aristocrat and not just because of his clothes, but his behavior too.
-What can you tell us about it?
+His looks resembled those of an aristocrat, not just because of his clothes, but also due to his behaviour.
+What can you tell us about that?

-MK: Tesla’s father was an Orthodox priest.
-That means he was given an education.
-Tesla was not from an aristocratic family, but he came from an educated one, from the young new European middle class.
-He was educated in European intellectual centers, such as Prague and Vienna, and he worked in Budapest, Paris and Strasbourg.
-Naturally, he was influenced by the fashion of these cities, which left a mark on his future style.
+MK: Tesla’s father was an Orthodox priest, which means he obtained a formal education.
+Tesla was not from an aristocratic family but he came from an educated one, from the young new European middle class.
+He was educated in European intellectual hubs such as Prague and Vienna, and he worked in Budapest, Paris and Strasbourg.
+Naturally, he was influenced by the fashion of these cities, which left a mark on his own future style.

-Q: What did he like to wear the most?
+Q: What did he mostly like to wear?
 Was it white gloves and top hats?
-They say he wore a new pair of white gloves every day.
+They say he wore a fresh pair of white gloves every day.

-MK: That is a favorite urban legend of many of Tesla’s “biographers”.
+MK: That’s a favorite urban legend propagated by many of Tesla’s so-called biographers.
 There is no evidence to support it, no bills, no order receipts, no documents or anecdotes.
 We cannot confirm such hearsay.
 Our Museum keeps many of his gloves.
-Some are white, but some are brown, olive-green, purple, grey, beige, and petroleum colors, as well.
+Some are white, but some are brown, olive-green, purple, grey, beige, as well as coming in petroleum colors.
 They are made of cotton, silk or leather.

 Q: Who took care of Tesla’s wardrobe?

-Q: Can you tell us any particular details about his fashion?
+Q: Can you tell us any particular details about his fashion style?

-MK: If we’re going to talk about Tesla’s fashion, it has to be said that he was a minimalist.
+MK: If we’re going to talk about Tesla’s fashion style, it has to be said that he was a minimalist.
 There were hardly any special details apart from his fondness for discreet cufflinks.
-We don’t have any jewelry belonging to him, or anything like tie studs and watches.
-Nonetheless, it might be of interest to note that in addition to his hats, although he never posed for a photo in a hat, he also had very interesting models of glasses and sunglasses.
+We have no jewelry belonging to him, or anything like tie studs and watches.
+Nonetheless, it might be of interest to note that in addition to his hats, although he had never posed for a photo in a hat, he also owned very interesting models of glasses and sunglasses.
 Moreover, the Museum holds several of his elegant walking sticks that he used at a late age; one of them even has a silver-plated handle.

-Q: Business Magazine recently published an interview with Joe Kinney from the New Yorker Hotel who said that they are planning to contact you and attempt to establish collaboration between the museum they are making in the New Yorker Hotel and your museum.
+Q: Business Magazine recently published an interview with Joe Kinney from the New Yorker Hotel who said that they are planning to contact you and attempt to establish collaboration between the museum they are setting up in the New Yorker Hotel and yours.
 Do you think this development could help with the process of popularizing Nikola Tesla?

-MK: Our museum has already exhibited abroad (Perth, Strasbourg, Vienna, Vancouver, Paris, Thessaloniki, Hanover), but liaising with the New Yorker Hotel would be extremely interesting for us because Tesla lived there for a number of years.
-We have many of his notes that were written on the hotel’s letterhead.
-There is already a connection between us and them, so that project could be very interesting.
-We are very open to such an initiative for cooperation.
-We could even produce replicas of the objects we possess and give them to the New Yorker.
+MK: Our museum has already exhibited abroad (Perth, Strasbourg, Vienna, Vancouver, Paris, Thessaloniki, Hanover), but liaising with the New Yorker Hotel would be extremely interesting for us, as Tesla lived there for a number of years.
+We have many of his notes that were written on the hotel letterhead.
+We already liaise, so that project could be very interesting.
+We are very open to such an initiative for cooperation and we could even produce replicas of some objects exhibited and give them to the New Yorker.

 Comments are closed.